 The point is – consider travel safety as your first step in trip planning.
 Here are my top ten travel safety tips for your next trip.

-I also do an internet search for articles by other travel writers to see their take on the place.
+I like to do an internet search for articles by other travel writers to see their take on the place.
 Reading articles by other writers gives you an idea about what’s already been written about the place.
 The aim of this exercise is to trigger some new ideas.

-It usually takes me several days to gather my reference material and read through it, but spending this time early on really pays off.
-Here's how I do it.
+For an international trip, it takes me several days to gather my reference material and read through it.
+But spending this time doing research at the beginning really pays off.

 From your research and reading, it’s time to select potential stories to pitch to magazines.
 Yes, that is plural.
 You need to be thinking in terms of multiple stories, not just one.
-And you need to be thinking in terms of multiple publications, online and off-line.
+And you need to be thinking in terms of multiple publications, print and online.

 Maybe there was a time when you only needed one

 story for one trip, but not these days.
-Not unless you’ve landed an
+Unless you’ve landed an

-Back to getting the most out of your trip – as a savvy travel writer you will want to pitch multiple story ideas about your destination.
-The more assignments you have in-hand, the more money you will make from your trip.
+The more assignments you have in-hand, the more money you'll make from your trip.
 On one of my annual trips to Europe I rounded up 23 articles for 11 different magazines, including one article that paid over $1,000.
 Although this sounds overwhelming and it did keep me busy, I made a profit on the trip and really got around Europe.

 search for accommodations that fit within your budget.